bengtbennink/thesearemydotfiles/README.md

 * git status  //   **cant be sure enough**

 * git commit -m "first test commit"  //  **To see if things are working**

+## Other configurations made by me

+I also personalized my .bashrc and my .gitconfig.
+I added shortcodes and wttr.in to make my life a little easier!